 5. Write the content

 Writing guest blogs is just like writing blogs on your own website.
-Write valuable content and write what you promised your contact.
+Write valuable content and submit an article that honours what you promised your contact.

 As this content isn’t going on your site, don’t worry about keyword targeting or other technical onsite considerations.
 Just focus on producing a really engaging piece of content.